MISSOURI FERTILITY

 Endometriosis

 More than five million women in the United States are affected by endometriosis each year.
-This disease causes tissue that is similar to the inside of your uterus to build up on the outside of your uterus.
+This disease causes tissue similar to the inside of your uterus to build up on the outside of your uterus.
 Severe pelvic pain is the most common symptom of endometriosis.
 Learn More

 REQUEST AN APPOINTMENT